 Located in room UH-348 (inside the Computer Lab UH-347)

 Winter Break 2019, December 10 - January 3

 Monday - Friday 7:30 am - 4:30 pm

 How can I be successful in my Math class?

 Well the most important is to set up a regular study routine two or three times a week for 2-3 hours each.
 The best time for homework is as soon after class as possible.
 Each session should also include some review of previous material to keep it fresh in your memory and to separate it from the new material.
 Ties can also be made between the new and previous material.
 It is most important to do all the homework assigned and make sure you understand all the concepts involved.

 In addition to the above review, you should review before tests and quizzes no later than the day before by working problems like the ones that will be on the test.
 For much better results you should review for tests for several days before the test date.

 Frequent review and practice is mostly what it takes to be successful and do well in math.
+You must make sure you understand and not just memorize the various methods and procedures.
 Review for the final starts with the first day.
 Keep your notes well organized and easy to refer to.
 Have easy to access sample problems for all the different things you cover in class.
 Prepare practice tests as you go, problems from each section that will most likely be on the test.
 You can use these to help in your constant review of material.

 Make sure you can do the problems without looking at your notes or book, the same conditions you will have during a test.